 Holloway & Sullivan, LLC

-Pursuant to an Order of the Circuit Court for Baltimore County, passed in the matter of Constance Loveless, Case No. C-03-FM-21-002159, the undersigned Guardian will sell the above-captioned property to the highest bidder on the premises as noted.
+Pursuant to an Order of the Circuit Court for Baltimore County, passed in the matter of Ruth Lankford for the Appointment of a Guardian of the Property, Case No. 03-T-16-000178, the undersigned Guardian will sell at public auction, on the premises, the following:

 NOTE: The information contained herein has been obtained from sources deemed reliable and is believed to be accurate.
 However, no express or implied warranty is made or may be inferred from any such representation.
 Dimensions, square footage and acreage contained herein are more or less.
 Prospective purchasers are encouraged to perform their own due diligence, in advance of the auction, regarding the permitted uses of the property.